colin-green/LIRI-Node-App/README.md

      * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

      * You can edit the text in random.txt to see that it also works for movie-this and concert-this.

+Here is a video of the program performing all of its commands: https://www.youtube.com/watch?v=kx_PCBoLP5I